AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-custom-rest-api.md

 ---
-group: extension-best-practices
-title: Create a custom REST API
+title: Create a Custom REST API | Commerce PHP Extensions
+description: Follow this tutorial to manage custom data in your Adobe Commerce or Magento Open Source extension through custom REST API endpoints.
 contributor_name: Nitish Ranjan
 contributor_link: https://github.com/nitish-ranjan05
 ---

+# Create a cusotm REST API

 Although {{site.data.var.ee}} and {{site.data.var.ce}} provide numerous REST endpoints, you might need to create your own to manage custom data within your extension.
 This tutorial describes how you can create such a custom REST [API](https://glossary.magento.com/api).